petervtzand/bb-asgmt-2/README.md

 It will also have a `/api/table_names` route, which will return all table names

+## Frontend
+This is a simple React/Typescript application.
+This will do api calls to Service A & B.

 ## Redis
 This is just a simple redis container from the latest redis image.
 Both Elixir apps can access it.
 Redix is used for accessing the redis instance.